logsem/cerise/proofmode.md

 - `solve_pure_addr`: like `solve_pure`, but can also call `solve_addr` itself to
   solve address arithmetic.
 Slower, for interactive proofs.

-- `iFrameCap`: try to frame a resource from the goal using the Iris context.
+- `iFrameAuto`: try to frame a resource from the goal using the Iris context.
   Currently handles register and memory points-to and `codefrag`.

-- `iFrameCapSolve`: multi-goal tactic, that repeats and combines `iFrameCap` and `solve_pure`.
+- `iFrameAutoSolve`: multi-goal tactic, that repeats and combines `iFrameAuto` and `solve_pure`.

 - `wp_instr`, `wp_pure`, `wp_end`: administrative reduction steps for WP.